sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: Apply(algorithm)

      Applies an algorithm on an image and returns a new ImageHandle containing the modified image.
-See :doc:`doc/img/alg`
+See :doc:`../alg/alg`

      :param algorithm: algorithm
-     :type  algorithm: Instance of an algorithm class (:doc:`doc/img/alg`)
+     :type  algorithm: Instance of an algorithm class (:doc:`../alg/alg`)
      :rtype: :class:`ImageHandle`

   .. method:: ApplyIP(algorithm)

      Applies an algorithm on an image, overwriting the current content.
-See :doc:`doc/img/alg`
+See `:doc:`../alg/alg`

      :param algorithm: algorithm
-     :type  algorithm: Instance of an algorithm class (:doc:`doc/img/alg`)
+     :type  algorithm: Instance of an algorithm class (:doc:`../alg/alg`)

   .. method:: CenterSpatialOrigin()

-     Sets the :ref:`spatial-origin` of an image in such a way that the central pixel has all 0 indexes, e.g. (0,0) or (0,0,0) for 3d images
+     Sets the :ref:`spatial-origin` of an image in such a way that the central pixel has all 0 indexes, e.g. (0,0) or (0,0,0) for 3d images.

   .. method:: CoordToIndex(coord)

      Returns the indexes of an image corresponding to the specified absolute coordinates.
-(See :ref:`absolute-origin').
+(See :ref:`absolute-origin`).
 A given set of absolute coordinates will almost never fall exactly at the center of a pixel, so this method return fractional indexes.

      :param coord: Absolute coordinates
      :type  coord: :class:`~ost.geom.Vec3`